 - Climate: On the premise that the greenhouse gases associated with human industrial activity are major contributors to potentially catastrophic global warming, RA asserts that “there is nearly 100 percent agreement among scientists” that anthropogenic “climate change is real.”
 This phenomenon, says RA, has led to an increase in the incidence of hurricanes, droughts, floods, wildfires, famine, and economic insecurity across the globe.
 “Fighting climate change and building resilience to its impact are urgent priorities for us all,” says RA, which aims to advance that objective by limiting “deforestation and forest degradation.”
-In 2015 the Alliance also supported what it called “the historic United Nations Paris Climate Agreement,” which, as author and scholar Ben Shapiro explains, advocated the imposition of “crippling regulations on our economy” in exchange for possibly lowering global temperatures “by a grand total of 0.2 degrees Celsius by the year 2100.”
-RA also supports “carbon offset” programs, which have proven to be rife with fraud.
+In 2015 the Alliance also supported what it called “the historic United Nations Paris Climate Agreement,” which, as author and scholar Ben Shapiro explains, advocated the imposition of “crippling regulations on our economy” so as to limit carbon emissions, in exchange for possibly lowering global temperatures “by a grand total of 0.2 degrees Celsius by the year 2100.”
+In addition, RA supports “cap-and-trade” initiatives and “carbon offset” programs designed to keep greenhouse gas emissions to a minimum.

 - Food and Farming: Because “agriculture drives 80 percent of tropical deforestation and about 1.5 billion tons of greenhouse gas emissions each year,” RA emphasizes the importance of “maximizing harvests on existing cropland.”
 Thus the Alliance trains farmers “in some of the world’s most vulnerable landscapes” to farm in a way that “conserves forests, protects streams and rivers, nurtures soil health, and boosts crop yields.”